OVERVIEW

 When to amend a tax return

-The IRS generally allows you to file an amended tax return to correct:
+The IRS typically allows you to file an amended tax return to correct:

-If your original return reports the correct information but includes math errors, there is often no need to file an amendment.
-The IRS regularly checks returns to ensure mathematical accuracy.
-In the event it finds a math error, your return is automatically recalculated.
-The IRS will notify you in writing of any recalculation and its effect on your tax bill or refund.
+If your original return reports the correct information but has math errors, there is often no need to file an amendment.
+The IRS regularly checks returns for mathematical accuracy.
+In the event they find a math error, your return will be automatically recalculated.
+The IRS will notify you in writing of any recalculation and its affect on your tax bill or refund.
 When you file with TurboTax, our calculations are guaranteed to be 100% accurate.

 Time limitations to amend

-You have a limited amount of time to file an amended tax return; otherwise, the IRS won't accept it for a refund of tax.
-To receive a tax refund, an amended return must be filed by the later of:
+You have a limited amount of time to file an amended tax return; otherwise, the IRS typically won't accept it for a refund of tax.
+To receive a tax refund, an amended return needs to be filed by the later of:

-As a result, you have no obligation to file an amended tax return after the relevant limitation period even if the correction would increase the amount of tax you owe.
+As a result, you typically don't have an obligation to file an amended tax return after the relevant limitation period even if the correction would increase the amount of tax you owe.
 However, the IRS will not issue a refund check for an amended return you file after the limitation period.

 Preparing your amended tax return

-Personal tax returns are amended by filing Form 1040-X. If the correction relates to items you report on a schedule, you must prepare a new schedule and submit it with the Form 1040-X.
+Personal tax returns are amended by filing Form 1040-X. If the correction relates to items you report on a schedule, you'll need to prepare a new schedule and submit it with the Form 1040-X.

-For example, if you file an amended tax return because you omitted charitable deductions on your Schedule A, you must recalculate your itemized deductions and file it with your Form 1040-X. Form 1040-X does not require you to recalculate the entire tax return; rather, you only include line items that are affected by the change.
+For example, if you file an amended tax return because you omitted charitable deductions on your Schedule A, you'll need to recalculate your itemized deductions and file it with your Form 1040-X. Form 1040-X doesn't require you to recalculate the entire tax return; rather, you only include line items that are affected by the change.
 The form also provides you with space to explain your reasons for filing the amendment.

 State income taxes

-When you amend your federal tax return, you may need to amend your state income tax return too.
+When you amend your federal tax return, you may also need to amend your state income tax return.
 Most states calculate taxable income based on information you provide on your federal return.
 Therefore, changes you make to your federal return are likely to affect your state return.

-For example, if you file the amended tax return to increase your refund by adding the charitable contribution deduction you omitted, it may also reduce your state tax if it also allows for charitable deductions.
+For example, if you file the amended tax return to increase your refund by adding the charitable contribution deduction you omitted, it may also reduce your state tax.